Changing Careers in Midlife: The Neuroscience of Reinvention

 A Personal Turning Point

 I see the bigger picture more clearly now.
 I have more context, more lived experience, and a growing library of patterns to draw from when I encounter something new.
 I understand people and situations with greater depth.
+That shift feels like a gift.
+I’m not just older—I’m wiser.
+And with that wisdom comes something else: a quiet restlessness.

 The Restlessness of Midlife